-Because Safety Dimensions enters into large commercial arrangements with international companies, we are bound by master contracts in which confidentiality clauses prohibit us from mentioning our client names in some cases.
-We apologise for this, however abiding by our agreements is essential.
-We can provide statutory declarations though as to the accuracy of our claims.
+Because Safety Dimensions enters into large commercial arrangements with international companies, we are bound by master contracts in which confidentiality clauses prohibit us from mentioning our client’s names in some cases.
+We apologise for this, however abiding by our agreements is essential; we are happy to provide statutory declarations as to the accuracy of our claims.

-Several Safety Dimensions facilitators and instructional designers have previously worked in the airline industry so have ‘on the ground’ and ‘in the air’ domain knowledge which they can apply from direct experience.
-Aviation is well known for its pilot safety and best practice human factors performance, redundancy and HRO.
-The challenge we find in this industry is the link between decision making and pressure for on time performance with every day safety and wellbeing practices.
+Several Safety Dimensions facilitators and instructional designers have previously worked in the airline industry so have ‘on the ground’ and ‘in the air’ domain knowledge that they can apply from direct experience.
+Aviation is well known for its focus on pilot and passenger safety, best practice human factors performance and airlines doing what it takes to be a high reliability organisation (HRO).
+The challenge we find in aviation is the link between decision making and pressure for on time performance with every day safety and wellbeing practices.